-D’Amours, a Democrat, was the representative for New Hampshire's 1st congressional district from 1975 to 1984.
+D’Amours was the representative for New Hampshire’s 1st congressional district and was a Democrat.
+He served from 1975 to 1984.

 D’Amours is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).